 for instructions on how to set up a Proxy.

 Below are the top five questions we hear most often from undergraduate students.
 For answers to more frequently asked questions, please visit our FAQ section.

 - When do I receive my financial aid award?

 Incoming students will receive notification of a completed financial aid award beginning in late March, after any requested documentation has been received and reviewed by Student Financial Services.
-If you have not returned required information by mid-April you will receive notification of a tentative financial aid award, which is an estimated financial aid award package based upon information submitted on the FAFSA.
+If you have not returned required information, you will receive notification of a tentative financial aid award, which is an estimated financial aid award package based upon information submitted on the FAFSA.
 A tentative award is an estimate only and will not be finalized until all required information has been submitted and reviewed.

 Returning students will receive notification of a completed financial aid award beginning in mid-June, after any requested documentation has been received and reviewed Student Financial Services.
 Students will need to login to the student portal to view the award and accept or decline any offered financial aid.

 - Does living off-campus affect my financial aid?

 There is a difference in financial aid eligibility between living on-campus or off-campus.
 Financial aid eligibility is based, in part, on the total cost of attendance or financial aid budget.
 The financial aid budget consists of

 estimates for tuition, fees, housing & meals, transportation, books, loan fees, and miscellaneous expenses.
 The